-In 2002, CDOT and Douglas County completed a South I-25 / US 85 Environmental Impact Statement (EIS) and Revised Record of Decision (ROD) outlining a set of improvements to address transportation needs in the region.
-Since then Douglas County has helped provide funding assist CDOT with construction improvements on several segments of US 85.
-As additional residential and commercial growth occurs in the northwest portion of the county, further studies are needed to identify what transportation improvements are necessary to support the development.
-Accordingly, in the summer of 2015, Douglas County initiated two important studies of US 85.
-The two studies are separate but will be closely coordinated at each step in the process which allowed several opportunities for citizen and corridor stakeholder input.
-For more project information please visit us85douglascounty.com
+In 2002, the Colorado Department of Transportation (CDOT) and Federal Highway Administration (FHWA) completed the South I-25 / US 85 Environmental Impact Statement (EIS) and Revised Record of Decision (ROD) outlining a set of improvements to address transportation needs in the region.
+Since then the County has helped provide funding assistance to CDOT for constructing improvements on several segments of US 85.
+As additional residential and commercial growth continued to occur, further studies were needed to identify what transportation improvements are necessary to support the development occurring throughout the County.
+Accordingly, in the summer of 2015, Douglas County initiated two important studies on the US 85 Corridor.
+These two studies are separate but were closely coordinated at each step in the process – allowing several opportunities for citizen and corridor stakeholder to provide input.
+For more detailed project information visit the project website at us85douglascounty.com

-Douglas County US 85 Corridor Study (PEL Study completed January 2017)
+US 85 Corridor Study (PEL Study completed January 2017)

-The goal of the Douglas County US 85 Corridor Study, known formally as a Planning and Environmental Linkage (PEL) Study, is to update previous recommendations for transportation improvements to US 85 from approximately State Highway 67 in Sedalia to 1/2 mile north of County Line Road.
+The goal of the recent Douglas County US 85 Corridor Study, known formally as a Planning and Environmental Linkage (PEL) Study, is to update previous corridor recommendations for transportation improvements to US 85 from approximately State Highway 67 in Sedalia to 1/2 mile north of County Line Road.
 The study will help the county and other agencies identify the long term transportation needs beyond 2040 – though many of the identified improvements could be implemented much sooner.

-The goal of the Early-Action Project is to update the 2002 Record of Decision (ROD) to address changes to conditions that have occurred since it was issued by the Federal Highway Administration (FHWA), and to analyze impacts of recommended improvements for Highlands Ranch Parkway to C-470.
-Douglas County was selected to receive $15 million in 2019 in federal funds from the Denver Regional Council of Governments to help partially fund construction of the estimated $45 million Early-Action project.
-The Early-Action Project identified corridor improvements needed to improve capacity, operational performance and safety for anticipated traffic volumes in 2040.
+The goal of this Early-Action project is to update the 2002 Record of Decision (ROD) to address changes to conditions that have occurred since it was issued by the FHWA, and to analyze impacts of recommended improvements for the segment of US 85 from Highlands Ranch Parkway to C-470.
+Douglas County was selected to receive $15 million in federal funds via the Denver Regional Council of Governments to help partially fund construction in 2019 of the estimated $58 million needed for the proposed improvements.
+The proposed improvements include capacity, operational and safety improvements – which designed to accommodate anticipated traffic volumes in 2040.